Yangobears/designgarden/docs/OpenTable/Design reviews for trust.md

 	</figure>

 <div class="grid" markdown>
-!!! question "What are the constraints and considerations?"
+??? question "What are the constraints and considerations?"
-     Introducing "view friends' reviews" to the existing "view all reviews" page could be a double-edged sword.
-On one hand, it can greatly improve the discoverability of the new feature.
-On the other hand, a poorly designed new section could lead to confusion and frustration among existing users.
-Below are constraints and consideration we kept in mind while designing and choosing the final solution.
+     Introducing "view friends' reviews" to the existing "view all reviews" will lead to great discoverability of the feature.
+However, that also means great risks.
+     The goal is to introduce the new functionality without interrupting the existing workflow and to give users the control over what they'd prefer to see.

 	- [x] Are friends' reviews prominent and accessible from the main page?
 	- [x] Can diners opt out from viewing friends' reviews?
 	- [x] For a restaurant without friends' reviews, how might we make the current system more helpful?
-!!! abstract "Why did we choose the final review?"
+??? abstract "Why did we choose the final solution?"
 	An alternative solution that blends into the existing review section, while seemingly attractive, actually complicates the review ranking and causes confusion for users upon first glance.
 Additionally, it doesn't provide the option for diners to opt out of seeing friends' reviews first.

 	A better approach would be to separate out friends' reviews on the main page and then combine them on the review page using a filter.
 This leads to **improved discoverability, minimal interruption and easy navigation between friends' and all reviews**.
 Additionally, when the user closes the review section, it sends a clear signal of their preferences, allowing for more **personalized review pages**.